snawaz/snawaz.github.com/_posts/2012-09-02-review-of-casablanca.markdown

 };
 {% endhighlight %}

 Despite the comment that `'T'` must be a derived class of `_actor_context,`the function template `as()` can be invoked with *any* type, and the compiler will happily accept the code.
-That is to say, the comment neither prevents a programmer from writing an incorrect code, nor does it enable compiler in enforcing the type-constraint *required* by the function template:
+That is to say, the comment neither prevents a programmer from writing an incorrect code, nor does it enable the compiler in enforcing the type-constraint *required* by the function template:

 {% highlight cpp %}
 struct X : _actor_context{}; //i.e X is a derived class of _actor_context